• Skip to primary navigation

 6. Confidence

 Look, I’ll be straight with you.
 No editor is going to pay $1 a word to a writer who doesn’t know what she’s talking about.
-The reason an editor pays that kind of money is so that she can assign something, have it off her plate, get it in pretty near perfect, send it to her superior and accept all the accolades for having done a good job.
-If she has to teach a writer how to report, how to find stories, or go back and forth because the writer has failed to deliver what was promised in the query letter, it’s a waste of time and money for her.
-She has a job to do and the reason she’s outsourcing the writing is because she doesn’t have time to do it.
+The reason an editor pays that kind of money is so she can assign something, have it off her plate, get it in pretty near perfect, send it to her superior and accept all the accolades for having done a good job.
+If she has to teach a writer how to report, how to find stories, or go back and forth because the writer has failed to deliver what they promised in the query letter, it’s a waste of time and money for her.
+She has a job to do and the reason she’s outsourcing the writing is that she doesn’t have time to do it.

-Now how does a busy editor know whether you’re capable of pulling off what you’ve promised in your query letter?
-One way is to look at your bio and see if you have any clips or credentials that point to the fact that you’ve done this kind of work before and the second way, of course, is the tone of your pitch.
-If you come across as wishy-washy or unsure of what you’re doing, this editor has no reason to trust that you’re going to make her life easy and in fact, has every reason to believe the exact opposite.
-Query letters that work come across as confident and self-assured.
+One way is to look at your bio and see if you have any clips or credentials that point to the fact that you’ve done this kind of work before, and the second way, of course, is the tone of your pitch.
+If you come across as wishy-washy or unsure of what you’re doing, this editor has no reason to trust that you’ll make her life easy and, in fact, has every reason to believe the exact opposite.
+Query letters that bring in assignments come across as confident and self-assured.

 FREE RESOURCE: